 - BOARD OF COUNCILORS

 - CONSUMER INFORMATION (ABA REQUIRED DISCLOSURES)

 - SOCIAL MEDIA

 PCJP’s first juvenile LWOP resentencing client released from prison.

-Nearly every week, Prof. Heidi Rummel received a phone call from Ruben Ruiz’s mother.
+Nearly every week, Prof. Heidi Rummel received a phone call from the mother of her client.
 The anxious woman would describe her son’s plight and plead for USC’s Post-Conviction Justice Project to take his case.

 “She talked and I listened, and then I would explain that our Project did not have the capacity to take any new resentencing cases,” Rummel said.
-“But Mrs. Ruiz is not one to give up, and in the end, we said yes.”
+“But she is not one to give up, and in the end, we said yes.”

 "When I started contacting Heidi, and PCJP, Ruben was in his 30s," recalls his mother.
 "I just kept ringing the bell."